steam-bell-92/steam-bell-92/README.md

 ---

-## 📌 Currently Exploring:
+## 📌 Currently Exploring & Fascinated By:
-- Data Science and Machine Learning (Supervised Models, Metrics, EDA)
+- Data Science and Machine Learning
 - Python for Problem Solving and Automation
 - Git & GitHub for Open Source